6.2 The Evolution of Popular Music

 In the 1920s, Tin Pan Alley’s dominance of the popular music industry faced threats from two technological developments: the advent of electrical recording and the rapid growth of radio.

 Composers and publishers could deal with the losses caused by an increase in gramophone sales because of the provisions made in the Copyright Act.
 However, when radio broadcasting emerged in the early 1920s, both gramophone sales and sheet music sales began to suffer.
-Radio as a medium enabled listeners to experience events as they took place at an affordable price.
-Better yet, it offered a wide range of free music that required none of the musical skills, expensive instruments, or sheet music necessary for creating one’s music in the home, nor the expense of purchasing records to play on the gramophone.
-This development threatened the entire recording industry, which threatened and ultimately earned the right to collect license fees from broadcasters.
+Radio, as a medium, enabled listeners to experience events as they unfolded at an affordable price.
+Better yet, it offered a wide range of free music that required none of the musical skills, expensive instruments, or sheet music necessary for creating one’s music at home, nor the expense of purchasing records to play on the gramophone.
+This development threatened the entire recording industry, which ultimately earned the right to collect license fees from broadcasters.
 With the license fees in place, the recording industry eventually began to profit from the new technology.

 The 1930s: The Rise of Jazz and Blues

 The ascendance of Tin Pan Alley coincided with the emergence of jazz in New Orleans.
-An improvisational form of music primarily driven by instrumentals, jazz incorporated a variety of styles, including African rhythms, gospel, and blues.
-Established by New Orleans musicians such as King Oliver and his protégé, Louis Armstrong, who many rank as one of the greatest jazz soloists in history, jazz spread along the Mississippi River by the bands that traveled up and down the river playing on steamboats.
+An improvisational form of music primarily driven by instrumentals, jazz incorporates a variety of styles, including African rhythms, gospel, and blues.
+Established by New Orleans musicians such as King Oliver and his protégé, Louis Armstrong, who many rank as one of the most outstanding jazz soloists in history, jazz spread along the Mississippi River by the bands that traveled up and down the river playing on steamboats.
 During the Prohibition era in the 1920s and early 1930s, some jazz bands played in illegal speakeasies, which helped generate the genre’s reputation as immoral and threatening to the country’s cultural values.
 However, jazz became a legitimate form of entertainment during the 1930s, when orchestras with White musicians began to incorporate jazz style into their music.
-During this time, jazz music began to take on a big band style, combining elements of ragtime, Black spirituals, blues, and European music.
+During this time, jazz music began to adopt a big band style, combining elements of ragtime, Black spirituals, blues, and European music.
 Key figures in developing the big jazz band included bandleaders Duke Ellington, Coleman Hawkins, and Glenn Miller.
 These big band orchestras used an arranger to limit improvisation by assigning parts of a piece of music to various band members.
-Although musicians could still improvise during solo performances, the format became more structured, resulting in the swing style of jazz that became popular in the 1930s.
+Although musicians could still improvise during solo performances, the format became more structured, leading to the emergence of the swing style of jazz that became popular in the 1930s.
 As the decade progressed, social attitudes toward racial segregation relaxed, and big bands became more racially integrated.

 Former enslaved Africans and their descendants adapted their musical heritage and infused it with jazz to create the blues.
 Dealing with themes of personal adversity, overcoming hard luck, and other emotional turmoil, the blues utilizes a 12-bar musical form with a call-and-response format between the singer and his guitar.
-Originating in the Mississippi Delta, just upriver from New Orleans, blues music grew in influence due to the music stylings of W. C. Handy, Ma Rainey, Robert Johnson, and Lead Belly, among others.
+Originating in the Mississippi Delta, just upriver from New Orleans, blues music gained influence through the music stylings of W. C. Handy, Ma Rainey, Robert Johnson, and Lead Belly, among others.
 Unlike jazz, the blues did not spread significantly to the Northern states until the late 1930s and 1940s.
 Once Southern migrants introduced the blues to urban Northern cities, the music developed into distinctive regional styles, ranging from the jazz-oriented Kansas City blues to the swing-based West Coast blues.
-Chicago blues musicians such as Muddy Waters get credit as the first to electrify the blues through the use of electric guitars and to blend urban style with classic Southern blues.
+Chicago blues musicians, such as Muddy Waters, are credited with being the first to electrify the blues through the use of electric guitars and to blend urban style with classic Southern blues.
 The electric guitar, first produced by Adolph Rickenbacker in 1931, changed music by intensifying the sound and creating a louder volume that could cut through noise in bars and nightclubs (Rickenbacker, 2010).
-By focusing less on shouting, singers could focus on conveying more emotion and intimacy in their performances.
+By focusing less on shouting, singers can convey more emotion and intimacy in their performances.
 This electrified form of blues provided the foundations of rock and roll.

 The golden age of radio started in the 1920s and lasted through the 1950s.
-During this time, the number of licensed radio stations in the United States exploded from five in 1921 to over 600 by 1925 (Salmon, 2010).
+During this period, the number of licensed radio stations in the United States increased dramatically, from five in 1921 to over 600 by 1925 (Salmon, 2010).
 The introduction of radio broadcasting provided a valuable link between urban city centers and small, rural towns.
-Able to transmit music nationwide, rural radio stations broadcasted local music genres that soon gained popularity across the country.
+Able to transmit music nationwide, rural radio stations broadcast local music genres that soon gained popularity across the country.

 The 1940s: Technology Progresses

 Technological advances during the 1940s made it even easier for people to listen to their favorite music and for artists to record it.
 The introduction of the reel-to-reel tape recorder paved the way for several innovations that would transform the music industry.
-The first commercially available tape recorders were monophonic, meaning that they only had one track on which to record sound onto magnetic tape.
-This may seem limiting today, but at the time it allowed for exciting innovations.
+The first commercially available tape recorders were monophonic, meaning they had only one track on which to record sound onto magnetic tape.
+This may seem limiting today, but at the time, it allowed for exciting innovations.
 During the 1940s and 1950s, some musicians—most notably guitarist Les Paul, with his song “Lover (When You’re Near Me)”—began to experiment with overdubbing, in which they played back a previously recorded tape through a mixer, blended it with a live performance, and recorded the composite signal onto a second tape recorder.
-By the time four-track and eight-track recorders became readily available in the 1960s, musicians no longer had to play together in the same room; they could record each of their individual parts and combine them into a finished recording.
+By the time four-track and eight-track recorders became readily available in the 1960s, musicians no longer had to play together in the same room; they could record each part separately and combine them into a finished recording.

 Families listening to music at home would also notice innovations in sound technology.
 The recording industry had produced discs that rotated at 78 revolutions per minute (rpm) for many years despite the necessity of changing the disc every five minutes.
 In 1948, Columbia Records perfected the 12-inch 33 rpm long-playing (LP) disc, which could play up to 25 minutes per side and had a lower level of surface noise than the earlier (and highly breakable) shellac discs (Lomax, 2003).
 The 33 rpm discs became the standard form for full albums and would dominate the recorded music industry until the advent of the compact disc (CD).

-During the 1940s, a mutually beneficial alliance between sound recording and radio existed.
+During the 1940s, a mutually beneficial alliance existed between sound recording and radio.
 Artists such as Frank Sinatra and Ella Fitzgerald profited from radio exposure.
 Until this time, the industry primarily provided music that appealed to adults, but the popularity of Sinatra and his contemporaries revealed an entirely untapped market: teenagers.
-The postwar boom of the 1930s and early 1940s provided many teenagers with spending money for records.
+The postwar boom of the 1940s offered many teenagers the spending money to buy records.
 Radio airplay helped to promote and sell records and the recording artists themselves, which in turn stabilized the recording industry.
 The near riots caused by the appearance of New Jersey crooner Frank Sinatra in concert paved the way for mass hysteria among Elvis Presley and Beatles fans during the rock and roll era.

 The 1950s: The Advent of Rock and Roll

 New technology continued to develop in the 1950s with the introduction of television.
-The new medium spread rapidly, primarily because of cheaper mass-production costs and war-related improvements in technology.
-In 1948, only 1 percent of America’s households owned a television; by 1953 this figure had risen to nearly 50 percent, and by 1978 nearly every home in the United States owned a television (Genova).
+The new medium spread rapidly, primarily due to cheaper mass-production costs and technological advancements resulting from the war.
+In 1948, only 1 percent of America’s households owned a television; by 1953, this figure had risen to nearly 50 percent, and by 1978, almost every home in the United States owned a television (Genova).
 The introduction of television into people’s homes threatened the existence of the radio industry.
-The radio industry adapted by focusing on music, joining forces with the recording industry to survive.
-To do so, it became somewhat of a promotional tool.
-Stations became more dependent on recorded music to fill airtime, and in 1955 the Top 40 format debuted.
+The radio industry adapted by focusing on music, forming alliances with the recording industry to ensure its survival.
+To do so, it became a somewhat promotional tool.
+Stations became increasingly dependent on recorded music to fill airtime, and in 1955, the Top 40 format made its debut.
 Radio stations would generate playlists based on popularity (referencing the Billboard Top 40 singles chart), and a popular song might get played as many as 30 or 40 times a day.
-Radio stations began to influence record sales, which resulted in increased competition for spots on the playlist.
+Radio stations began to influence record sales, leading to increased competition for spots on their playlists.
 This ultimately resulted in payola—the illegal practice of receiving payment from a record company for broadcasting a particular song on the radio.
-The payola scandal came to a head in the 1960s when the government accused DJ Alan Freed and eight other disc jockeys of taking money for airplay.
+The payola scandal came to a head in the 1960s when the government accused DJ Alan Freed and eight other disc jockeys of accepting money in exchange for airplay.
 Following Freed’s trial, the U.S. passed an antipayola statute, making payola a misdemeanor crime.

 The 1960s: Rock and Roll Branches Out From R&B

-Before 1964, rock and roll consisted of primarily American acts.
+Before 1964, rock and roll was primarily composed of American acts.
 Although U.S. artists frequently reached the top of the charts overseas, few European artists achieved success on this side of the Atlantic.
 This situation changed almost overnight with the arrival of British pop phenomenon the Beatles.
 Combining elements of skiffle—a type of music played on rudimentary instruments, such as banjos, guitars, or homemade instruments—doo-wop, and soul, the four mop-haired musicians from Liverpool, England, created a genre of music known as Merseybeat, named after the River Mersey.
 The Beatles’ genial personalities and catchy pop tunes made them an instant success in the United States, and their popularity heightened with several appearances on The Ed Sullivan Show.
 When the Beatles arrived in New York in 1964, hundreds of reporters, police officers, and thousands of fans met them at the airport.
 Their appearance on The Ed Sullivan Show a few days later resulted in the largest audience for an American television program, with approximately one in three Americans (74 million) tuning in (Gould, 2007).
-Beatlemania—the term coined to describe fans’ wildly enthusiastic reaction to the band—extended to other British bands, and by the mid-1960s, the Kinks, the Zombies, the Animals, Herman’s Hermits, and the Rolling Stones all had made appearances on the U.S. charts.
+Beatlemania—the term coined to describe fans’ wildly enthusiastic reaction to the band—extended to other British bands, and by the mid-1960s, the Kinks, the Zombies, the Animals, Herman’s Hermits, the Who, and the Rolling Stones all had made appearances on the U.S. charts.
 The Rolling Stones’ urban rock sound steered away from pop music and remained more true to the bluesy, R&B roots of rock and roll.
-During their first appearance on The Ed Sullivan Show, the Stones acted lewd and vulgar, prompting host Ed Sullivan to denounce their behavior (although he privately acknowledged that the band had received the most enthusiastic applause he had ever seen) (Ed Sullivan).
-The British Invasion transformed rock and roll into the all-encompassing genre of rock, sending future performers in two different directions: the melodic, poppy sounds of the Beatles, on the one hand, and the gritty, high-volume power rock of the Stones on the other.
+The British Invasion transformed rock and roll into the all-encompassing genre of rock, sending future performers in two different directions: the melodic, poppy sounds of the Beatles, on the one hand, and the gritty, high-volume power rock of the Stones, on the other.

 The branching out of rock and roll continued in several other directions throughout the 1960s.
 Surf music, embodied by artists such as the Beach Boys, Jan and Dean, and Dick Dale, celebrated the aspects of youth culture in California.
 With their twanging electric guitars and glossy harmonies, the surf groups sang of girls, beaches, and convertible cars cruising along the West Coast.
 In Detroit, some Black performers developed a sound that would have crossover appeal with both Black and White audiences.
 Combining R&B, pop, gospel, and blues into a genre known as soul, vocalists such as James Brown, Aretha Franklin, Otis Redding, and Wilson Pickett sang about the lives of Black Americans.
 Producer and songwriter Berry Gordy Jr. developed soul music through the creation of his Motown label, which would become one of the most successful businesses owned by a Black individual in American history (Notable Biographies).
 Capitalizing on the 1960s girl-group craze, Gordy produced hits by the Marvelettes, Martha and the Vandellas, and, most successfully, Diana Ross and the Supremes.
 For his bands, he created a slick, polished image designed to appeal to the American mainstream.

-In the late 1960s, supporters of the civil rights movement—along with feminists, environmentalists, and Vietnam War protesters—gravitated toward folk music, which would become the sound of social activism.
-Broadly referring to music that is passed down orally through the generations, folk music retained an unpolished, amateur quality that inspired participation and social awareness.
-Carrying on the legacy of the 1930s labor activist Woody Guthrie, singer-songwriters such as Joan Baez; Peter, Paul, and Mary; and Bob Dylan sang social protest songs about civil rights, discrimination against Black Americans, and the Cuban Missile Crisis.
+In the late 1960s, supporters of the civil rights movement, along with feminists, environmentalists, and Vietnam War protesters, gravitated toward folk music, which would become the soundtrack of social activism.
+Broadly referring to music passed down orally through generations, folk music retained an unpolished, amateur quality that inspired participation and social awareness.
+Carrying on the legacy of the 1930s labor activist Woody Guthrie, singer-songwriters such as Joan Baez, Peter, Paul, and Mary, and Bob Dylan sang social protest songs about civil rights, discrimination against Black Americans, and the Cuban Missile Crisis.
 Having earned himself a reputation as a political spokesperson, Dylan found himself lambasted by traditional folk fans for playing an electric guitar at the 1965 Newport Folk Festival.
 However, his attempt to reach a broader crowd inspired the folk rock genre, pioneered by the Los Angeles band the Byrds (PBS).
 Even though many fans questioned his decision to go electric, Dylan’s poetic and politically charged lyrics influenced future artists, inspiring groups like the Beatles and the Animals.
 Protest music in the 1960s became closely aligned with the hippie culture, in which some viewed taking drugs as a form of personal expression and free speech.
 Artists such as Jimi Hendrix, Jefferson Airplane, the Grateful Dead, and the Doors believed that mind-altering drugs could enhance the music listening experience (Rounds, 2007).
-This spirit of freedom and protest culminated in the infamous Woodstock festival in the summer of 1969, although the subsequent deaths of many of its stars from drug overdoses cast a shadow over the psychedelic culture.
+This spirit of freedom and protest culminated in the infamous Woodstock festival in the summer of 1969.
+However, the subsequent deaths of many of its stars from drug overdoses cast a shadow over the psychedelic culture.

 The 1970s: From Glam Rock to Punk

 After the Vietnam War ended, college students began to settle down and focus on careers and families.
 For some, selfish views took the place of concern with social issues and political activism, causing writer Tom Wolfe to label the 1970s the “me” decade (Wolfe, 1976).
-Musically, this ideological shift resulted in the creation of glam rock, an extravagant, self-indulgent form of rock that incorporated flamboyant costumes, heavy makeup, and elements of hard rock and pop.
+Musically, this ideological shift gave rise to glam rock, an extravagant and self-indulgent form of rock that incorporated flamboyant costumes, heavy makeup, and elements of hard rock and pop.
 A primarily British phenomenon, glam rock acts such as Slade, David Bowie, the Sweet, Elton John, and Gary Glitter popularized the genre.
 It served as a precursor for the punk movement in the late 1970s.
-Equally flamboyant, but rising out of a more electronic sound, disco also emerged in the 1970s.
+Equally flamboyant, but emerging from a more electronic sound, disco also gained popularity in the 1970s.
 Popular disco artists included KC and the Sunshine Band, Gloria Gaynor, the Bee Gees, and Donna Summer, who helped to pioneer its electronic sound.
-Boosted by the success of the 1977 film Saturday Night Fever, disco’s popularity spread across the country as record companies churned out tunes that became huge hits on the dance floor.
+Boosted by the success of the 1977 film Saturday Night Fever, disco’s popularity spread across the country as record companies churned out tunes that became massive hits on the dance floor.

-Reacting against the commercialism of disco and corporate rock, punk artists created a minimalist, angry form of rock that returned to rock and roll basics: simple chord structures, catchy tunes, and politically motivated lyrics.
+Reacting against the commercialism of disco and corporate rock, punk artists created a minimalist, angry form of rock that returned to the basics of rock and roll: simple chord structures, catchy tunes, and politically motivated lyrics.
 Like the skiffle bands of the 1950s, some found punk rock appealing because anyone with basic musical skills could participate.
 The punk rock movement emerged out of CBGB, a small bar in New York City that featured bands such as Television, Blondie, and the Ramones.
-Never a huge commercial success in the United States, punk rock exploded in the United Kingdom, where high unemployment rates and class divisions had created angry, disenfranchised youths (BBC).
+Never a huge commercial success in the United States, punk rock gained popularity in the United Kingdom, where high unemployment rates and class divisions had created an angry, disenfranchised youth population (BBC).
 The Sex Pistols, fronted by Johnny Rotten, developed an aggressive, pumping sound that appealed to a rebellious generation of listeners, although many critics disparaged the band at the time.
 In 1976, British music paper Melody Maker complained that “the Sex Pistols do as much for music as World War II did for the cause of peace (Gray, 2001).”
-Punk bands began to abandon their sound in the late 1970s, when the punk style became assimilated into the rock mainstream.
+Punk bands began to abandon their sound in the late 1970s, when the punk style was assimilated into the mainstream of rock.

 The 1980s: The Hip-Hop Generation

-Whereas many British youths expressed their displeasure through punk music, many disenfranchised Black American youths in the 1980s turned to hip-hop—a term for the urban culture that includes break dancing, graffiti art, and the musical techniques of rapping, sampling, and scratching records.
-Reacting against the extravagance of disco, many poor urban rappers developed their new street culture by adopting a casual image consisting of T-shirts and sportswear, developing a language that reflected the everyday concerns of the people in low-income, urban areas, and by embracing the low-budget visual art form of graffiti.
+Whereas many British youths expressed their displeasure through punk music, many disenfranchised Black American youths in the 1980s turned to hip-hop.
+This term encompasses the urban culture of break dancing, graffiti art, and the musical techniques of rapping, sampling, and scratching records.
+Reacting against the extravagance of disco, many poor urban rappers developed their own street culture by adopting a casual image consisting of T-shirts and sportswear, creating a language that reflected the everyday concerns of people in low-income urban areas, and by embracing the low-budget visual art form of graffiti.
 They described their new culture as hip-hop, after a common phrase chanted at dance parties in New York’s Bronx borough.

 The hip-hop genre first became popular among Black youths in the late 1970s, when record spinners in the Bronx and Harlem started to play short fragments of songs rather than the entire track (known as sampling) (Demers, 2003).
-Early hip-hop artists sampled all types of music, like funk, soul, and jazz, later adding special effects to the samples and experimenting with techniques such as rotating or scratching records back and forth to create a rhythmic pattern.
+Early hip-hop artists sampled a wide range of music, including funk, soul, and jazz, later adding special effects to the samples and experimenting with techniques such as rotating or scratching records back and forth to create a rhythmic pattern.
 For example, Kool Moe Dee’s track “How Ya Like Me Now” includes samples from James Brown’s classic funk song “Papa’s Got a Brand New Bag.”
 The DJs would often add short raps to their music to let audiences know who played the records, a trend that grew more elaborate over time to include entire spoken verses.
-Artists such as Grandmaster Flash and the Furious Five added political and social commentary on the realities of life in low-income, high-crime areas—a trend that would continue with later rappers such as Public Enemy and Ice-T.
+Artists such as Grandmaster Flash and the Furious Five incorporated political and social commentary on the realities of life in low-income, high-crime areas—a trend that would continue with later rappers, including Public Enemy and Ice-T.

-In the early 1980s, a second wave of rap artists brought inner-city rap to American youths by mixing it with hard guitar rock.
-Pioneered by groups such as Run-D.M.C. and the Beastie Boys, the new music appealed to Black and White audiences alike.
-A controversial subgenre of hip-hop epitomized by West Coast rappers such as Ice Cube and Tupac Shakur called gangsta rap emerged on the scene.
+In the early 1980s, a second wave of rap artists introduced inner-city rap to American youths by blending it with the hard rock guitar sound.
+Pioneered by groups such as Run-D.M.C. and the Beastie Boys, the new music appealed to both Black and White audiences.
+A controversial subgenre of hip-hop, epitomized by West Coast rappers such as Ice Cube and Tupac Shakur, called gangsta rap, emerged on the scene.
 Highlighting violence and gang warfare, gangsta rappers faced accusations that they created violence in inner cities—an argument that gained momentum with the East Coast–West Coast rivalry of the 1990s.

 The 1990s: New Developments in Hip-Hop, Rock, and Pop

 Hip-hop and gangsta rap maintained their popularity in the early 1990s with artists such as Tupac Shakur, the Notorious B.I.G., Dr. Dre, Eazy-E, Ice Cube, and Snoop Dogg at the top of the charts.
-West Coast rappers such as Tupac Shakur and Snoop Dogg favored gangsta rap, while East Coast rappers, like the Notorious B.I.G. and Sean Combs, stuck to a traditional hip-hop style.
+West Coast rappers, such as Tupac Shakur and Snoop Dogg, favored gangsta rap, while East Coast rappers, like the Notorious B.I.G. and Sean Combs, adhered to a traditional hip-hop style.
 The rivalry culminated with the murders of Shakur in 1996 and B.I.G. in 1997.

-Along with hip-hop and gangsta rap, alternative rock came to the forefront in the 1990s with grunge.
-The grunge scene emerged in the mid-1980s in the Seattle area of Washington State.
-Inspired by hardcore punk and heavy metal, this subgenre of rock earned its moniker because of its messy, sludgy, distorted guitar sound, the disheveled appearance of its pioneers, and the disaffected nature of the artists.
-Initially achieving limited success with Seattle band Soundgarden and Mudhoney, Seattle independent label Sub Pop became more prominent when it signed another local band, Nirvana.
+Along with hip-hop and gangsta rap, alternative rock emerged as a prominent genre in the 1990s, spearheaded by the grunge movement.
+The grunge scene appeared in the mid-1980s in the Seattle area of Washington State.
+Inspired by hardcore punk and heavy metal, this subgenre of rock earned its moniker due to its messy, sludgy, and distorted guitar sound, the disheveled appearance of its pioneers, and the disaffected nature of its artists.
+Initially achieving limited success with Seattle bands Soundgarden and Mudhoney, the Seattle independent label Sub Pop gained more prominence when it signed another local band, Nirvana.
 Fronted by vocalist and guitarist Kurt Cobain, Nirvana came to be identified with Generation X—the post–baby boom generation, many of whom came from broken families and experienced violence both on television and in real life.
 Nirvana’s angst-filled lyrics spoke to many members of Generation X, launching the band into the mainstream.
 Ironically, Cobain felt uncomfortable and miserable, and he would eventually commit suicide in 1994.
 Nirvana’s success paved the way for other alternative rock bands, including Green Day, Pearl Jam, and Nine Inch Nails.
-Due to the ambiguous nature of the word “alternative,” the genre fragmented into even more specific subgenres.
+Due to the ambiguous nature of the word “alternative,” the genre is fragmented into even more specific subgenres.

 The 2000s: Pop Stays Strong as Hip-Hop Overtakes Rock in Popularity

 The 2000s began right where the 1990s left off, with young singers such as Christina Aguilera and Destiny’s Child ruling the pop charts.
-Pop music stayed strong throughout the decade with Gwen Stefani, Mariah Carey, Beyoncé, Katy Perry, and Lady Gaga achieving mainstream success.
-By the end of the decade, country artists, like Carrie Underwood and Taylor Swift, transitioned from country stars to bona fide pop stars.
+Pop music remained strong throughout the decade, with artists such as Gwen Stefani, Mariah Carey, Beyoncé, Katy Perry, and Lady Gaga achieving mainstream success.
+By the end of the decade, country artists such as Carrie Underwood and Taylor Swift had transitioned from country stars to bona fide pop stars.
 While rock music started the decade strong, by the end of the 2000s, rock’s presence in mainstream music had waned, with a few exceptions such as Nickelback, Linkin Park, and Green Day.

-Unlike rock music, hip-hop maintained its popularity, with more commercial, polished artists such as Kanye West, Jay-Z, Lupe Fiasco, and OutKast achieving enormous success.
+Unlike rock music, hip-hop has maintained its popularity, with more commercially successful and polished artists, such as Kanye West, Jay-Z, Lupe Fiasco, and OutKast, achieving enormous success.
 While some gangsta rappers from the 1990s—like Dr. Dre and Snoop Dogg—softened their images, other rappers—such as 50 Cent and Eminem—continued to project a tough image and to use violent lyrics.
-An alternative style of hip-hop emerged in the 2000s that infused positive messages and an element of social conscience to the music that early hip-hop tracks lacked.
-Artists such as Common, Mos Def (now Yasiin Bey), and the Black Eyed Peas found success even though they didn’t represent traditional stereotypes of hip-hop.
+An alternative style of hip-hop emerged in the 2000s that infused positive messages and an element of social conscience into the music that early hip-hop tracks lacked.
+Artists such as Common, Mos Def (now Yasiin Bey), and the Black Eyed Peas achieved success despite not conforming to traditional hip-hop stereotypes.